3xecutablefile/RustMap/README.md

 ## Overview

-CinderScan is a cutting-edge network security tool that combines lightning-fast port scanning with intelligent exploit discovery.
+OxideScanner is a cutting-edge network security tool that combines lightning-fast port scanning with intelligent exploit discovery.
 Built in Rust for maximum performance and reliability, it provides security researchers and penetration testers with a comprehensive reconnaissance solution.

 ### Key Capabilities